Thorium-Sim/thorium-nova/app/routes/docs/Development/app-architecture.md

 # App Architecture

 Thorium Nova is comprised of several parts that work together to create the complete package.
-These three pieces exist as separate workspaces in the `server`, `client`, and `desktop` folders in the repository.

 ## Server

-The Node.js server is the backbone of the entire game.
-It is written in TypeScript and uses esbuild to compile and bundle it into JavaScript.
-It includes the logic for opening the database and persisting data when it changes, both for the server itself, any plugins, and the currently running flight.
+The Bun server is the backbone of the entire game.
+It is written in TypeScript and includes the logic for opening the database and persisting data when it changes, both for the server itself, any plugins, and the currently running flight.

 It also runs the ECS frameworks that are embedded into each flight, which